moksh-garg/moksh-garg.github.io/index.md

 layout: default
 ---

 Hi, I’m Moksh!
-I’m a third-year PhD student in Management, with a concentration in Economic Sociology, at the MIT Sloan School of Management.
+I’m a third-year PhD Candidate in Management, with a concentration in Economic Sociology, at the MIT Sloan School of Management.
 My research interests lie at the intersection of entrepreneurship, labor markets, and development.
 Prior to joining MIT, I worked as a pre-doctoral fellow at the Indian School of Business, based in Hyderabad.

 If you’d like to know more about me, feel free to explore the following sections: my [educational background](./education.md), [prior employment and memberships](./employment.md), [published work](./publications.md), [academic presentations](./presentations.md), [research grants and academic honors](./financials.md), as well as my [teaching experience](./teaching2.md).